Tuesday, May 4, 2010

 The Walker saw the likes of Clara Butt, Maude Adams, Adelina Patti, Viola Allen, Margaret Anglin, Edythe Chapman, May Robson,

-Sadly, it was witness to the final stage performance of British acting couple Laurence Irving and Mabel Hackney.
-After a series of successful dramas in May 1914, they left ahead of their crew to take the Empress of Ireland back to England.
-The ship sank en route, killing more than 1,000 people, including them.
+After a series of successful dramas staged in May 1914 they left ahead of their crew to take the Empress of Ireland back to England.
+The ship sank en route, killing more than 1,000 people, including Irving and Hackney.

-It also hosted a number of significant local events.
-On January 28, 1914, it was the scene of the Political Equity League's Mock Parliament led by Nellie McClung, a good friend of Harriet's.
-On December 22, 1918 it held one of the largest pre-general strike meetings chaired by John Queen that passed a number of "radical" resolutions.
+, it was the scene of the Political Equity League's Mock Parliament co-organized by led by Nellie McClung, a good friend of Harriet Walker's.
+On December 22, 1918 it hosted one of the largest pre-general strike meetings chaired by John Queen that passed several "radical" resolutions.

 Live theatre began to struggle in the 1920s as 'moving pictures' became the favoured form of entertainment.
 Talkies and The Depression dealt the final blows for the Walker.
 It was seized by the city in 1936 for back taxes of about $35,000.